tpage99/tpage99/README.md

 # Hi there 👋

-- 🔭 **I’m currently working on** ... getting better at Javascript to build custom apps on Shopify - https://www.thepagesmedia.com
+- 🔭 **I’m currently working on** ... customizing themes for Shopify merchants and co-hosting the [Liquid Weekly Podcast](https://liquidweekly.com/podcast/)
-- 🌱 **I’m currently learning** ... eventually want to get back into Ruby on Rails, but for now, getting back into Node.js for Shopify app development
+- 🌱 **I’m currently learning** ...
+Ruby on Rails and backend development to build custom apps for Shopify merchants
-- 👯 **I’m looking to collaborate on** ... just getting better 🚀
+- 👯 **I’m looking to collaborate on** ... podcast guests for the Liquid Weekly Podcast.
+If you're a Shopify App or Theme dev and you want to get in front of an audience talking technically about Shopify, hit me up!
-- 🤔 **I’m looking for help with** ... finding other freelancers in the Shopify space
+- 🤔 **I’m looking for help with** ... bringing the most value to Shopify merchants
-- 📫 **How to reach me** ... email is best: [taylor@thepagesmedia.com](mailto:taylor@thepagesmedia.com) or send me a note on my [website](https://www.thepagesmedia.com).
+- 📫 **How to reach me** ... find me on Twitter/X at [TRPage_dev](https://twitter.com/TRPage_dev) or send me a note on my [website](https://www.thepagesmedia.com).
 - ⚡ **Fun fact** ...
 I used to be a social worker